igclabs/tart/examples/README.md

 # TART Examples

 This directory contains working examples demonstrating TART's features and capabilities.
+Make sure the package is installed via `composer require igclabs/tart` before copying any command into your application.

 ## Available Examples